wp-plugins/instagram-followers/readme.txt

 4. Click "Connect to Instagram" and follow the instructions.
 5. Enjoy and rate!

-FOr more installation options please refer to: http://wordpress.ink361.com/help/followers/installing
+For more installation options please refer to: http://wordpress.ink361.com/help/followers/installing

 == Changelog ==